International Student Health Insurance

 Renewable for the Entire Study Period

-Since students tend to be young and healthy, their insurance plans are more affordable than conventional insurance.
+Since students tend to be young and healthy, their insurance plans tend to be more affordable.
 Premiums are determined by age and are often broken down into multiple levels of coverage, allowing students to stay within budget while remaining in control of their coverage.

 Average Prices Including The United States In Coverage

-While it is common knowledge that health insurance inside the U.S. is expensive, the price of international student plans tends to be much more affordable than traditional coverage.
-Under the age of 25 students can expect to spend about $50 a month, but the prices rise dramatically for older scholars.
-Since these plans are geared for traditional students, by the age of 40 individuals can expect to spend about $300 a month on these plans and would get more benefit out of a major medical or travel medical insurance plan.
+While it is common knowledge that health insurance inside the U.S. is expensive, the price of international student plans tends to be more budget friendly.
+Under the age of 25, students can expect to spend between $30 to $140 a month, depending on the level purchased, but the prices rise dramatically for older scholars.
+Since these plans are geared for traditional students, by the age of 40 individuals can expect to spend about $300 a month on these plans and may benefit out of a major medical or travel medical insurance plan, depending on the type of coverage they are looking for.

 Average Prices Excluding The United States In Coverage